logmannn/Rails-Authentication-Independent-Project/README.md

 ### by Logan Tanous

 ## Description
 #### A Rails site that utilizes authentication that will become my portfolio project.
+Implements previously designed portfolio and adds a blog.

 <h2>My Strengths</h2>
 <ul>